devnithw/hiv-gnn/README.md

 # HIV Inhibitor Molecule Classification using GNN
-A Graph Neural Network with Graph Attention Layers paired with TopK pooling to classify and generate HIV inhibitor molecules
+A Graph Neural Network with Graph Convolution Layers to classify and generate HIV inhibitor molecules

 ## Overview